devRafaelFagundes/book-store/README.md

 Endpoint: PUT /api/books/update/:id
 ![Request and response deleting a new book with postman](./images/api-books-update-id.png)
 ### Want to contribute?
+Since it is a small project, i do not expect a community whatsoever, but you can help me by giving improvement tips about my code, ideas or anything  you think it would be helpful!!

 made effortfully by [devRafaelFagundes](https://github.com/devRafaelFagundes)